-Service Coordinators assist you to assemble the supports needed to lead a fulfilling life through targeted case management.
+Service coordinators assist you to assemble the supports needed to lead a fulfilling life through targeted case management.

 Targeted Case Management

-Our Service Coordinators (sometimes known as case managers) want to make a real difference in the quality of your life or the life of someone you love.
+Our service coordinators (sometimes known as case managers) want to make a real difference in the quality of your life or the life of someone you love.
 Here are some examples of what they have done:

-- Help a young man obtain a medical card to qualify him to receive the therapy he needed.
+Helped a young man obtain a medical card to qualify him to receive the therapy he needed.

-- Help a student transition from middle school to high school and qualify for the educational and vocational services to which she is entitled.
+Helped a student transition from middle school to high school and qualify for the educational and vocational services to which she is entitled.

-- Help a woman relocate to an apartment and increase her social, employment, and recreational opportunities as well as her physical health and safety.
+Helped a woman relocate to an apartment and increase her social, employment, and recreational opportunities as well as her physical health and safety.

-- Help a man whose family lives in another state to obtain a creative living arrangement.
+Helped a man whose family lives in another state to obtain a creative living arrangement.

-- Help families identify and obtain funding for respite services, psychological services, in-home health care, communication devices, computers, a van-lift and more.
+Helped families identify and obtain funding for respite services, psychological services, in-home health care, communication devices, computers, a van-lift and more.

-- Help adults and children bridge the gap between community service agencies.
+Helped adults and children bridge the gap between community service agencies.

-- Help individuals identify and obtain services when they move from one county to another.
+Helped individuals identify and obtain services when they move from one county to another.